You Only Live Once (book): Summary

 Vitug emphasis is on increasing awareness in money beliefs and changing financial behaviors that prevent people from achieving goals.

 Reception

 Praise and support

 You Only Live Once: The Roadmap to Financial Wellness and a Purposeful Life has sold thousands of books and received overall positive reviews from critics.
 The book has been reviewed by The New York Times.
 The Financial Post named the book as one of the Top 5 Best Books in Personal Finance and Economics in 2016, and reviewed by PscyhCentral as "Overall, this is an easy read, particularly for a book about finances.
 Some of the ideas and concepts do seem a bit simplistic and idealistic, but there is plenty of straightforward, reasonable advice to make it a worthwhile book."

+In a positive review, Jonathan Chevreau of the Financial Post wrote, "He's dispensing old wine in a new bottle, but for his audience of financial newbies — his target audience is people in their 20s and early 30s — it's still a valuable message."